Coffee culture in Cape Town: Coffee industry

 Cape Town is home to multiple roasteries, including Seattle Coffee Company's roastery in Muizenberg, Bootlegger Coffee Company, Flatmountain Coffee, Cedar Coffee Roasters, and Espresso Lab's facilities in Woodstock, Rosetta Roastery's exclusively single-origin facility in Claremont, Origin and Ground Art Caffe's roasteries in De Waterkant, and Truth and Deluxe Coffeeworks' roasteries in Cape Town CBD.
 Numerous of these roasteries cater to the wholesale market.

 Origin, based in Cape Town, releases up to 50 speciality-grade coffees from a variety of origins around the world each year.
 The company also provides free professional barista training to its wholesalers' baristas.
 Origin is a partner with other coffeemakers in the nonprofit African School of Coffee (ASC), and has thus far trained around 3,500 baristas.

 SA's largest coffeehouse chain, Vida e Caffè, trains its baristas (referred to as Passionistas) for at least 3 months before they work in stores.
 The company also partnered with Redberry Coffee (the Redberry Coffee Collective) to sell the latter's coffee in vida stores.

 Cedar Coffee Roasters provides barista training, equipment sourcing and installation, coffee program set up assistance, and roasting.
 It was founded by the former roastery manager of Rosetta Roastery, and a former wholesale relations employee from Origin Coffee Roasting, who also headed up the Barista Academy.
 The latter won the South African Barista Championships in 2018 and 2020 and the African Barista Championships in 2019.

 Truth Roasting Company, based in Cape Town CBD, offers professional barista training, as well as alternative brewing and coffee appreciation courses.
 It does so via a partnership with the African School of Coffee, and trains around 500 people a year.

+Platō Coffee, SA's fourth-largest coffeehouse chain by number of locations, operates Platō Academy, a barista and specialty coffee training center, in the Cape Town suburb of District Six.
+Built in late 2025, the center provides courses ranging from foundational barista training to latte art workshops, and caters to all skill levels.
+Platō Academy serves as the training center for the company's baristas and franchise partners, has a showroom for professional coffee equipment, and aims to serve as a meeting place for coffee professionals and casual coffee enthusiasts.

 Multiple companies in and around Cape Town offer coffee tastings, as well as tours of the local coffee industry and information about the city's coffee history and brewing methods.

 Retailers

 Chain stores

 In terms of chain stores, the South African (and by extension, Cape Town) coffee market is dominated by local brands.
-The headquarters of all four of South Africa's largest coffeehouse chains are located in Cape Town.
+The headquarters of four out of South Africa's five largest coffeehouse chains are located in Cape Town.
 These are: